Office of the Assistant Secretary for Veterans' Employment and Training, Labor.

 1. 29 CFR Part 93—Lobbying.

-2. 29 CFR Part 95—Uniform Administrative Requirements for Grants and Agreements with Institutions of Higher Education, Hospitals, and other Non-profit Organizations, and with Commercial Organizations.
+2. 29 CFR Part 95—Uniform Administrative Requirements for Grants and Agreements with Institutions of Higher Education, Hospitals, and other Non-Profit Organizations, and with Commercial Organizations, etc.

-3. 29 CFR Part 96—Federal Standards for Audit of Federally Funded Grants, Contracts and Agreements.
+3. 29 CFR Part 96—Federal Standards for Audit of Federally-funded Grants, Contracts and Agreements.
 This rule implements, for State and local governments and Indian tribes that receive Federal Assistance from the DOL, Office of Management and Budget (OMB) Circular A-128 “Audits of State and Local Governments” which was issued pursuant to the Single Audit Act of 1984, 31 U.S.C.
-Section 7501-7507.
+Sec.
+7501-7507.
 It also consolidates the audit requirements currently contained throughout the DOL regulations.

 4. 29 CFR Part 97—Uniform Administrative Requirements for Grants and Cooperative Agreements to State and Local Governments.

 5. 29 CFR Part 98—Government-wide Debarment and Suspension (Nonprocurement) and Government-wide Requirements for Drug-Free Workplace (Grants)